jordanleal12/assignment-2-version-control-testing-evaluation/README.md

 ### API Key Activation and Error Handling

-**1. The Challenge:** Part of my testing procedure was providing my completed code to some friends of mine, having them follow the Readme instructions, and having them attempt to use the application start to finish - a manual smoke test using beta testers on different devices and operating systems.
+**1. The Challenge:**
+Part of my testing procedure was to provide my completed code to some friends of mine, having them follow the Readme instructions, and having them attempt to use the application start to finish - a manual smoke test using beta testers on different devices and operating systems.
 The testing ran into an early speed-bump, being that any request made returned the following errors:

 ```
 HTTP Error: 401 - Unauthorized
 Value Error: No data found for the specified city.
 ```

-**2. The Impact:** A quick search revealed that a 401 error is provided when the request lacks valid authentication credentials.[^21] Initially, I thought this to be an easy fix, I hadn't added instructions for the tester to verify their email upon sign-up for their API key, and after adding this to the Readme I was assured this would be fixed.
+**2. The Impact:**
+A quick search revealed that a 401 error is provided when the request lacks valid authentication credentials.[^21] Initially, I thought this to be an easy fix, as I hadn't added instructions for the tester to verify their API key via email on sign-up, and after adding this to the Readme I was assured this would be fixed.
 However, even after verifying the user email, the same error was being returned.
 Moreover, when creating new accounts myself I was receiving the same error.

-This led me down another wild goose chase - manually adding API keys to requests in the browser, searching through code, researching .env integration etc. To add further confusion, some of the API keys had no started working, while others continued to not work.
+This led me down another wild goose chase - manually adding API keys to requests in the browser, searching through code, researching .env integration etc. To add further confusion, some of the API keys had now started working, while others continued to not work.
 Eventually this led me to realize that the error was being caused by a ~30-60 minute delay between receiving the API key and the key being activated.

+This had a severe impact on the usability of the application, with my beta testers not even being able to test any of the main features until this was addressed.

-**3. The Solution:** After realizing that the issue was with the delay for activation rather than a code error, the Readme was updated to convey this new information, and a pre-activated API key was provided in the Readme purely for testing purposes (this would not be included in a real release for security reasons).
+**3. The Solution:**
+After realizing that the issue was with the delay for activation rather than a code error, the Readme was updated to convey this new information, and a pre-activated API key was provided in the Readme purely for testing purposes (this would not be included in a real release for security reasons).

-**4. The Improvements** This is another example of how using proper testing procedure could have caught the cause of the error much earlier.
-Using requests_mock to create tests simulating API response without actually contacting the API would have allowed my beta testers to confirm that the code ran correctly on their local instances.
+**4. The Improvements**
+This is another example of how using proper testing procedure could have caught the cause of the error much earlier.
+Using requests_mock to create tests simulating API response, without actually contacting the API, would have allowed my beta testers to confirm that the code ran correctly on their local instances.
 This would have allowed us to isolate the API call as a problem on the API side.

 Another improvement to be made in the testing procedure is a more thorough user smoke-test before sending the application off to beta testers.
 Although this application was smoke tested by me, I did not sign up as a new user to OpenWeatherMap, and used my existing API key, something that would have highlighted the issue much earlier.
 Implementation of proper API testing guidelines [as found here](https://www.functionize.com/automated-testing/automated-api-testing), would have improved and standardized my testing approach.[^22]

 Finally, removing the process of having the user sign up for an API key altogether would significantly improve user experience.
-This could be done through two methods - transferring the API call over to a site that doesn't require an API key (eg. open-meteo)[^23].
+This could be done through two methods - the first being to transfer the API call over to a site that doesn't require an API key (eg. open-meteo)[^23].
 Alternatively, using a serverless proxy to add the API key to the request in the backend, where it can't be accessed by users.

-This could be done through methods such as using an API Gateway through AWS Lambda - sending a request from the application to the API Gateway - parsing the request and extracting the city name - passing the city name to a function that adds the API key and calls the OpenWeatherMap API - Receives the responses and passes it back to the python application, without ever revealing the API key.[^24]
+This could be done through methods such as using an API Gateway via AWS Lambda, as follows:

+- Sending a request from the application to the API Gateway
+- Parsing the request and extracting the city name
+- Passing the city name to a function that adds the API key and calls the OpenWeatherMap API
+- Receiving the responses and passing it back to the python application, without ever revealing the API key.[^24]

-**5. The User Experience:** This challenge had a significant impact on the experience of my test users, as they couldn't even initially access the application.
+**5. The User Experience:**
+This challenge had a significant impact on the experience of my test users, as they couldn't even initially access the application.
 Even after addressing the issue, test users noted that having to wait upwards of half an hour for the API key activation before they could even access the weather app was a significant deterrence, and undermined the convenience of the application.

-Should the proposed improvement of removing the user requirement of installing their own API key be completed, user feedback on the difference in experience would be requested.
+Should the proposed improvement (removing the user requirement to install and activate their own API key) be completed, user feedback on the difference in experience would be requested.

-**6. Ethical Considerations:** Referring to Code of Ethics (COE)[^19] and Ethical Web Principles (EWP)[^20]
+**6. Ethical Considerations:**
+Referring to Code of Ethics (COE)[^19] and Ethical Web Principles (EWP)[^20]

 - **EWP 2.5 - Secure and private:** Although the pre-provided API key was for testing only, including it in the public Readme risks violating security principles.
 Implementing the proposed workarounds for API key access would remove the need for providing said API in the Readme.
+- **EWP 2.4 - Web for all people:** Requiring the user to sign up and validate the API key increases the level of technical literacy required to use this application.
+Removing this hurdle would significantly improve accessability

 ### Multi-Name and Duplicate Name Cities

-**1. The Challenge:** During manual testing, I quickly discovered that using cities that shared their name with other cities, or using city names with more than one word in them would often yield undesired results.
+**1. The Challenge:**
+During manual testing, I quickly discovered that using cities that shared their name with other cities, or using city names with more than one word in them, would often yield undesired results.
 Moreover, due to the geocoding function of OpenWeatherMap being depreciated, the documentation for addressing this issue was not particularly clear.

-**2. The Impact:** Inefficient use of time.
+**2. The Impact:**
+Inefficient use of time.
 If test driven development had been used from the start, addressing this issue would have been much easier.
 Since it wasn't, I was left trying to figure out how to refactor code I had already thought to be complete.

 Initially, I found OpenWeatherMap provided a prebuilt json with the names and co-ordinates of thousands of cities, and I planned on importing this as a dictionary and having the user input reference the dictionary to provide correct details for the API call.

-However, although this addressed the issue of multi-name cities and duplicate cities across different countries, it did not address duplicate cities within the same country.
+Although this addressed the issue of multi-name cities and duplicate cities across different countries, it did not address duplicate cities within the same country.
 An example of this is my own hometown, Richmond:

 ```python
 {